 This will help your prospects distinguish you from your competitors.
 If students need to choose between two different courses, one with a certificate and the other without it, most students will take the course with the certificate.

 Completion Certificates From The Student's Perspective

 An online course certificate can also positively impact your students in multiple ways, including:

 In competitive jobs, having online courses with certificates can be the distinguishing factor that puts one candidate ahead of another.
-In other words, online certification can help your students stay competitive in a rapidly changing job market.
+In other words, online course completion certification can help your students stay competitive in a rapidly changing job market.

 Let me put it to you this way: If a company was deciding between two candidates that are equal in qualifications, the only exception being that one of the candidates had done some online course work on a subject that is relevant to that job and they have a certificate to show proof that they've done this, nine times out of ten that company will hire that person.